25 Questions To Ask People To Draw Them Out

 Often after I ask a question, a client will say, “I've never thought about that before.”
 Once they ponder the question and their feelings about it, it can lead to a profound insight or an “ah ha” moment.

 Even in social or casual settings, asking the right questions can stimulate deeper and more interesting discourse.
 It can set the stage for discovering common interests, developing a more authentic connection, and fostering mutual empathy and understanding.

 There is an art to asking good questions.

 No one wants to feel as though they're in a job interview or being grilled for information.
 A big part of asking questions is listening mindfully to the reply in order to hear beyond the words spoken.

 Mindful listening requires watching body language, listening to tone of voice, and being sensitive to what is left unspoken.
 It also requires asking thoughtful follow-up questions or making reflective or supportive statements.

-By learning to ask good questions and taking the time and interest to listen mindfully, you are setting the stage for more intimate, fulfilling, and enjoyable relationships.
+By learning good questions to ask people and taking the time and interest to keenly listen, you are setting the stage for more intimate, fulfilling, and enjoyable relationships.

 Here are 25 questions to ask people to draw them out . . .